-Efforts, in brief, made towards Technology Absorption, Benefits derived as a result of the above efforts like product improvement, cost reduction, product development or import substitution
+Efforts, in brief, made towards Technology Absorption,

+Benefits derived as a result of the above efforts like product improvement, cost reduction, product development or import substitution

-- (i) The Company is using 'PatroSoft" app for patrolling of its Transmission Towers and Lines.
-This ensures that actual patrolling is carried out of all lines periodically and any defects in the towers and lines are detected and informed at the Control Centre timely.
-This has benefitted our System Improvement. - (ii) The Company has initiated usage of 'Drone Technology' for patrolling of its lines under a pilot project.
+- (i) The Company is using 'PatroSoft" app for patrolling of Towers and lines.
+This ensures that actual patrolling is carried out of all lines periodically and any defects in the Towers and Lines are detected and informed at the Control Centre timely.
+This has benefitted our System Improvement. - (ii) The Company has initiated usage of 'Drone Technology' for patrolling of its lines.